daftspaniel/RetroCornerRedux/Tandy/MC-10/Originals/SpeedTrek/readme.md

 A space themed version of Rock, Papers, Scissors.

 # Source

 Jan 2019 - A minigame in 10 lines of BASIC by Davy Mitchell

 # Updates

-Ported & Enhanced for the Tandy MC-10 by Davy Mitchell April 2023
+Ported & Enhanced for the Tandy MC-10 by Davy Mitchell April 2023.
+Now more than 10 lines!

 # Instructions

 Press 1 2 or 3 to give an order.

+# Video

 # GitHub